Henry Ayers

 Sir Henry Ayers (now pron. "airs") GCMG (1 May 1821 – 11 June 1897) was the eighth Premier of South Australia, serving a record five times between 1863 and 1873.

-His lasting memorial is in the name Ayers Rock, also known as Uluru, which was encountered in 1873 by William Gosse.
+His lasting memorial was in the name Ayers Rock, now better-known as Uluru, which was named in 1873 by the explorer William Gosse.

 Overview

 Ayers was born at Portsea, Portsmouth, Hampshire, England, the son of William Ayers, of the Portsmouth dockyard, and Elizabeth, née Breakes.
 Educated at the Beneficial Society's School (Portsea) he entered a law office in 1832.
-He emigrated, as a carpenter, to South Australia in 1840 with his wife, Anne (née Potts) with free passages.
-Until 1845 he worked as a law clerk, he was then appointed secretary of the South Australian Mining Association's Burra Burra mines.
+Less than a month after his marriage in 1840, he emigrated with his wife, Anne (née Potts), to South Australia, as a carpenter, with free passages.

+Until 1845, he worked as a law clerk, and was then appointed secretary of the South Australian Mining Association, which owned the copper mine at Burra Burra.
 Henry Roach was chief Captain, responsible for day-to-day operations, from 1847 to 1867.
 Within a year the mine employed over 1000 men.
-For nearly 50 years, Ayers was in control of this mine, initially as the secretary and later as the managing director.
-He made his wealth from the Burra Burra Copper Mines, which was known as the "Monster Mine", which secured the wealth of the colony of South Australia.
+For nearly 50 years, Ayers was in control of the operation, known as the "Monster Mine", initially as the secretary and later as the managing director.
+He made his wealth from the mine, which also secured the wealth of the colony of South Australia.